 Chicago may not be anywhere to write home about in, say, February, when the snow is piling up, but come summer, the sun is shining, the weather is warm, and there is always something free going on.

-Visit the penguins at Lincoln Park Zoo, one of the oldest zoos in America (entry is free, or opt for the penguin encounter), spike a few aces during a sand volleyball game at one of the (also free) lakeside beaches that open May 25, and hunt for Chi-Town’s public art by artists like Picasso and Yoko Ono (you guessed it—free).
+Visit the penguins at Lincoln Park Zoo, one of the oldest zoos in America (entry is free, or opt for the penguin encounter), spike a few aces during a sand volleyball game at one of the (also free) lakeside beaches that open over Memorial Day weekend, and hunt for Chi-Town’s public art by artists like Picasso and Yoko Ono (you guessed it—free).
 Don’t forget about 24-acre Millennium Park, either: take a stroll (free), bring a picnic to enjoy the blue skies, or maybe catch a movie (free).

-Of course, there are plenty of not-free things to do that are worth the trip, like sipping cocktails at one of the city’s many rooftop bars or finally being able to get tickets to Hamilton, currently on sale until September at CIBC Theatre.
+Of course, there are plenty of not-free things to do that are worth the trip, like sipping cocktails at one of the city’s many rooftop bars.

 Go to Georgia (the country, that is)

 Bordered by Russia to the north, Azerbaijan, Armenia, and Turkey to the south, and the Black Sea to the west, the country of Georgia has long been a crossroads of culture and history.
 (Fun fact: its winemaking region is one of the world’s oldest, maybe dating back as far as 8,000 years.)
 These days, the country is safe, super welcoming, politically stable, and cheap.
-The exchange rate between the Georgian lari and the U.S. dollar is strong: A bus ride costs a quarter and three-star hotels can ballpark around $60/night in the capital of Tbilisi, with cheaper options in other parts of the country.
+The exchange rate between the Georgian lari and the U.S. dollar is strong: A bus ride costs a quarter and five-star hotels can ballpark less than $200/night in the capital of Tbilisi, with cheaper options in other parts of the country.

 Summer is the perfect time to go, too.
 Temps hover between the mid-60s to high-80s, ideal for swimming and relaxing in beach towns like Batumi or hiking in the Caucasus Mountains.
 And remember that 8,000-year-old wine?
 It’s still flowing, and there are plenty of delicious places to eat and drink for a traditional Georgian meal.